Research

 Working Papers

-- Internal Politics and Power Struggles: The Use of Coup-Proofing in Non-State Armed Groups (under review)
+- Internal Politics and Power Struggles: The Use of Coup-Proofing in Non-State Armed Groups

-Policy Reports
+Policy Reports and Opinion Publications

 - “Fighting the Hydra: Combatting Vulnerabilities in Online Leaderless Resistance Networks,” with Iris Malone and Lauren Blasco.
 National Counterterrorism Innovation, Technology, and Education Center (NCITE): Omaha, NE (March 2022).